BONUS EPISODE: Elon Musk at Code Conference 2021

 We just didn't have the capital, we didn't have the experience, and we needed to go through several technology iterations in order to get to something like the Model 3.

-I actually wrote a blog about this because I knew people would be like, why are you making sports cars
+I actually wrote a blog about this because I knew people would be like, why are you making sports costs

-As though we thought there there was somehow a shortage of sports cars for rich people?
+rich people?
+As though we thought there was somehow a shortage of sports costs rich people.

 Obviously not.

-figure out the technology, you've got to go through multiple design, like how do you make something mass market and affordable?
+But you just gotta you've gotta figure out the technology, you've gotta go through multiple design, like how do you make something mass market and affordable?

-Many, many design iterations, many different versions of the technology, a lot of hard work, and then you've got to scale up the production rate so you get economies of scale.
+Many, many design iterations, many different versions of the technology, a lot of hard work, and then you've gotta scale up the production so you get economies of scale.

 In order for Mars to be a self-sustaining civilization, it has to be affordable.